octane23/CASE-STUDY-1/README.md

 This term is frequently used in vulnerability advisories to describe a consequence or technical impact, for any vulnerability that has a loss of confidentiality.
 Often, CWE-200 can be misused to represent the loss of confidentiality, even when the mistake - i.e., the weakness - is not directly related to the mishandling of the information itself, such as an out-of-bounds read that accesses sensitive memory contents; here, the out-of-bounds read is the primary weakness, not the disclosure of the memory.
 In addition, this phrase is also used frequently in policies and legal documents, but it does not refer to any disclosure of security-relevant information.

 ### CSRF <a name="subparagraph13"></a>
+No Anti-CSRF tokens were found in a HTML submission form.
+A cross-site request forgery is an attack that involves forcing a victim to send an HTTP request to a target destination without their knowledge or intent in order to perform an action as the victim.
+The underlying cause is application functionality using predictable URL/form actions in a repeatable way.
+The nature of the attack is that CSRF exploits the trust that a web site has for a user.
+By contrast, cross-site scripting (XSS) exploits the trust that a user has for a web site.
+Like XSS, CSRF attacks are not necessarily cross-site, but they can be.
+Cross-site request forgery is also known as CSRF, XSRF, one-click attack, session riding, confused deputy, and sea surf.

+CSRF attacks are effective in a number of situations, including:
+    * The victim has an active session on the target site.
+    * The victim is authenticated via HTTP auth on the target site.
+    * The victim is on the same local network as the target site.

+CSRF has primarily been used to perform an action against a target site using the victim's privileges, but recent techniques have been discovered to disclose information by gaining access to the response.
+The risk of information disclosure is dramatically increased when the target site is vulnerable to XSS, because XSS can be used as a platform for CSRF, allowing the attack to operate within the bounds of the same-origin policy.

 ### Secured Cookies <a name="subparagraph14"></a>
 According to https://cwe.mitre.org/ Cookies Without Same Site Attribute is listed as Sensitive Cookie with Improper SameSite Attribute with CWE ID 1275